Ski the Wapta Traverse

 The Wapta Traverse, often called “the Haute Route of North America”, is a classic ski traverse linking an alpine hut system along the crest of the Canadian Rockies.
 The traverse crosses the Wapta Icefields, along the border of BC and Alberta, in Banff and Yoho National Parks.

 On this trip we spend 6 days on the traverse, moving between huts from north to south, exploring the impressive skiing terrain in the vicinity of each hut.
 The huts are set up with comfortable mattresses and kitchen supplies – aside from day touring equipment we only need to carry sleeping bags and food.

-Distances between huts are generally not more than half a day, and we use each hut as a base for exploration.
-For much of our time ski touring we carry light day packs, whether skiing long north facing powder runs or summiting one of beautiful peaks along the traverse.
+Distances between huts on the Wapta are generally not more than half a day, and we use each hut as a base for exploration.
+For much of our time ski touring on the Wapta Traverse we carry light day packs, whether skiing long north facing powder runs or summiting one of beautiful peaks along the traverse.

-This trip is lead by an AMGA Certified Ski Guide.
+- Pro Guides: This trip is lead by an AMGA Certified Ski Mountaineering Guide

 It takes most of this first day to get to the Peyto Hut.
 Our tour begins by dropping down to Peyto Lake from the Icefields Parkway.
 We cross the lake and ascend moraines below the Peyto Glacier.
 Above the moraines we put on our harnesses and ski up the center of the glacier, eventually reaching a hut perched on a rocky outcrop.
 The view from the Peyto Hut is impressive, looking across an expanse of uniform glacier at big skiing terrain on the other side.